karthik25/SimpleRules/ReadMe.md

 ```

 In the above snippet note the `DateOfBirth` property.
 It has been decorated with 3 validation rules to check whether it is less than 3 other properties: `RegistrationDate`, `StartDate` and `EndDate`.

+Another thing of interest in the above snippet is the `EntityKey` attribute decorated on the `Id` property.
+You can use this attribute on a property to indicate that this value has to be returned as the value for the `Key` property in every `ValidationResult` instance returned with the results of the validation of a certain entity.

 ### Usage in a .Net Core MVC Project